ufal/npfl114/labs/README.md

 The tasks are evaluated automatically using the [ReCodEx Code Examiner](https://recodex.mff.cuni.cz/).

-The evaluation is performed using Python 3.9, TensorFlow 2.8.0 and OpenAI Gym 0.20.0.
+The evaluation is performed using Python 3.9, TensorFlow 2.8.0, TensorFlow Addons 0.16, TensorFlow Probability 0.12.1, TensorFlow Hub 0.11.0, and OpenAI Gym 0.20.0.
 You should
 [install the exact version of these packages yourselves](#faq_install).